littensy/reflex/docs/docs/reference/reflex/apis/producer.md

 :::info

-**`selectPlayerById` and `selectPlayerHealth` are selector creators.** Creators are useful when you want to create a reusable selector that is memoized for a specific set of inputs.
-[See more on why this approach helps with performance](create-selector).
+**`selectPlayerById` and `selectPlayerHealth` are [selector factories](create-selector#selector-factories).** Factories are useful when you want to create a reusable selector that is memoized for a specific set of inputs.
+[See more on why this approach helps with performance](create-selector#passing-input-parameters).

 :::

 **Now you can subscribe to changes in a specific player's health!** But creating this subscription for new players and unsubscribing when they are removed can be difficult to set up.
 This is where the [`observe`](#observeselector-discriminator-observer) method comes in handy.

 [`observe`](#observeselector-discriminator-observer) takes a **selector**, an optional **discriminator**, and an **Observer**.
 The selector returns a list or record of items, in which the Observer is called when a unique item is added.
-The Observer may return a **cleanup function** that is automatically called when the item is removed from the list.
+The Observer may return a cleanup function that is automatically called when the item is removed from the list.

-**This code observes the lifetime of the players that are currently alive.** The Observer can then subscribe to changes in the player's health, and run side effects when the player is damaged or dies.
-When the player is removed from the list, that means they are no longer alive, and the cleanup function is called.
+**The Observer in this code exists throughout the lifetime of each player.** It can subscribe to changes in the player's health, and run side effects when the player is damaged or dies.
+When the player no longer alive, they are removed from the list, and the cleanup function is called.

 <Tabs>
 <TabItem value="TypeScript" default>